Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Triplon analysis

 For $J>0$, the singlet is the ground state of $\Hhat_\triangle$ and the triplets form the elementary excitations with energy-gap, $J$.
 The quintets, that cost an energy $3J$ from the ground state, are the next higher excitations.
 Since they are safely above the triplets, in the simplest approximation, we ignore the quintets and the highest energy heptets in writing a low-energy theory of the trimerized KHA model, $\Hhat$.
 Thus, we restrict the triangle's Hilbert space to have the singlet, $|s\rangle$, and all the 9 triplets, $|t_{m\nu}\rangle$, only.
 This reduced problem would nevertheless be sufficient to do a basic stability check of the TS ground state.

-Like the bond-operator representation, that is so useful to the studies of dimer phases~\cite{Sachdev1990,Kumar2008,Kumar2010}, we derive here a plaquette-operator representation for the spin-1 operators on a triangle in the reduced basis, $\{|s\rangle, |t_{m\nu}\rangle\}$.
-For this, let us first introduce the singlet and triplet operators, $\shat^\dag$ and $\that^\dag_{m\nu}$, that are defined as follows.
+Like the bond-operator representation, that is known to be so useful to the studies of dimer phases~\cite{Sachdev1990,Kumar2008,Kumar2010}, we derive here a plaquette-operator representation for the spin-1 operators on a triangular plaquette in the reduced basis, $\{|s\rangle, |t_{m\nu}\rangle\}$.
+For this, let us first introduce the singlet and triplet plaquette-operators, $\shat^\dag$ and $\that^\dag_{m\nu}$, that are defined as follows.

 Here, $\shat^\dag$ are $t^\dag_{m\nu}$ are the bosonic creation operators in a Fock space with vacuum, $|\mbox{\o}\rangle$.
 The projection of the infinite dimensional Fock space onto the 10-dimensional Hilbert space spanned by $|s\rangle$ and $|t_{m\nu}\rangle$ is done by the following constraint on the number of these bosons.